GAWDILessonRepos/wdi_2_rack_demo_overview/README.md

 ##Lab
-Create a Rack app that will print out, *yes use puts*, each key value pair in the query string.
+Create a Rack app that will print to standard output, *yes use puts*, each key value pair in the query string.

 ```
 name is jack